Today (Jefferson Airplane song)

 "Today" is a folk rock ballad written by Marty Balin and Paul Kantner from the band Jefferson Airplane.
 It first appeared on their album Surrealistic Pillow with a live version later appearing on the expanded rerelease of Bless Its Pointed Little Head.
+It was also recorded by jazz saxophonist Tom Scott for his 1967 album The Honeysuckle Breeze; this version was sampled in the song "They Reminisce Over You" by Pete Rock & C.L.
+Smooth.
 Marty Balin said, "I wrote it to try to meet Tony Bennett.
 He was recording in the next studio.
 I admired him, so I thought I'd write him a song.
 I never got to meet him, but the Airplane ended up doing it."
 Jerry Garcia plays the simple, repetitive but poignant lead guitar riff on the song.